 When cherries hit the market I know that Summer is nipping at our heels.
 Memories of climbing cherry trees and eating a stomach-ache worthy belly full come back, and all the lovely desserts we can make with cherries start filling my head.

 But for a few weeks, the Spring rhubarb and the Summer cherry seasons overlap.
 So that’s when I get to combine them both.
 And this time around, it will be in a pie.
 ‘Cuz it’s PIE!
 I already know that my strawberry rhubarb pie is a winner (no, I’m not biased in the slightest!!)
 So, why not take that morale boosting pie and switch it up a little?!
 I took my pie filling recipe (Strawberry Rhubarb Pie) and switched it up a little.
 I replaced the strawberries with the pitted cherries (duh) but I also played with the side notes.
 Instead of mint and rhubarb bitters, I thought, hmmm, allspice and pepper would be a great contrast to the fruit.
 I decided on Urfa pepper, a flaked pepper from Turkey that has a smokey, almost dried fruit like raisin taste to it.
 These two would give the pie some depth and earthiness.
 I would really encourage you to seek out this pepper.
 For sure Turkish or Middle Eastern stores will carry it.
-And specialty boutiques like The Spice Trader will have it as well.
+And specialty boutiques like The Spice Trader here in Toronto will have it as well.
 And if not, well, there’s always Amazon!

 The pie turned out perfect!!
 So happy with the flavours.
 I served it with my Rhubarb Frozen Yogurt, which is flavoured with cardamom and rosewater, and it was the perfect cold and creamy contrast.
 Which of course made Jim happy, since he doesn’t consider it dessert unless there is ice cream on the side.
 And I’m so happy that I could marry two seasons together in my favourite vehicle.
 Long live the pie.
 And Sprimmer! (you got that, right…spring…summer… kay, I’m leaving now)